FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish.md

     **Files that are processed by NOMAD**

-    - These are files that are recognized by NOMAD, meaning that **a built-in parser exists** for the file you uploaded, the file will be processed according to a data schemas.
+    - These are files that are recognized by NOMAD, meaning that **a built-in parser exists** for the file you uploaded, the file will be processed according to a data schema.

     - It means that NOMAD reads the file, extracts data and organizes them based on the data schema which allows for generating visualizations, and analysis automations.